MorphStore/TVLLibGenerator/README.md

 //This brings some convenient access to constants, e.g. vector_base_t_granularity::value IMPORT_VECTOR_BOILER_PLATE(processingStyle)

-//load something into two vector registers vector1 and vector2 of type vector_t (you may use the load primitive for this
+//Load something into two vector registers vector1 and vector2 of type vector_t.
+//You may use the load primitive for this purpose.

+//Call the add primitive
 vector_t resultVec = add<processingStyle, vector_base_t_granularity::value>(vector1, vector2);
 ```